How to Build a Backup Appliance with Synology NAS: A Complete Guide

 In this example, I have explained how to back up VMware vSphere virtual machines.
-You can use your backup appliance based on Synology NAS and NAKIVO Backup & Replication to back up:
+But you can use your backup appliance based on Synology NAS and the NAKIVO backup solution to back up:

 - Oracle RMAN

-- Microsoft 365 including Exchange Online, OneDrive for Business, and SharePoint Online
+- Microsoft 365 backup including Exchange Online, OneDrive for Business, and SharePoint Online

 Configuration for these environments is similar to configuring the solution for VMware vSphere VMs – you should add items to the inventory, deploy a Transporter if needed, create backup jobs, and back up data to a repository located on your backup appliance or somewhere else.